Observational constraints on soft dark energy and soft dark matter: challenging $\Lambda$CDM: Results

 \subsection{Bayesian Comparison with $\Lambda$CDM scenario}

 In the previous analysis we confronted the three models of soft cosmology with observations and we showed that the data do not favor the $\Lambda$CDM values of $s_{de}$ and $s_{dm}$.
 Nevertheless, this is not a proof for the statistical efficiency of the models, since they include more free parameters.
-In order to compare them with the standard $\Lambda$CDM reference scenario we could either apply the usual information criteria, such as the Akaike Information Criterion (AIC), the Bayesian Information Criterion (BIC), and the Deviance Information Criterion (DIC) (see e.g. \cite{Anagnostopoulos:2019miu}), or we could follow the Bayesian evidence analysis.
-Since the latter can lead to more accurate results (since it is not based on point estimation), in this subsection we will apply it using the publicly available cosmological code \texttt{MCEvidence} \cite{Heavens:2017hkr,Heavens:2017afc} which computationally incorporates directly the MCMC chains (for more details we refer to \cite{Yang:2018qmz}).
-In Table~\ref{tab:jeffreys} we show the revised Jeffreys scale by Kass and Raftery~\cite{Kass:1995loi}, which uses the value of the Bayes factor $\ln B_{ij}$ in order to quantify the strength of evidence of an underlying cosmological model $M_i$ with respect to the reference model $M_j$ (typically $\Lambda$CDM) \cite{Pan:2017zoh}.
+In order to compare them with the standard $\Lambda$CDM reference scenario we apply the Bayesian evidence analysis using the publicly available cosmological code \texttt{MCEvidence} \citep{Heavens:2017hkr,Heavens:2017afc}, which computationally incorporates the MCMC chains directly and calculates the Bayes factors that quantify the fitness of the model to the data (for more details we refer to \citep{Yang:2018qmz}).

+In Table~\ref{tab:jeffreys} we show the revised Jeffreys scale by Kass and Raftery~\citep{Kass:1995loi}, which uses the value of the Bayes factor $\ln B_{ij}$ in order to quantify the strength of evidence of an underlying cosmological model $M_i$ with respect to the reference model $M_j$ (typically $\Lambda$CDM in this case) \citep{Pan:2017zoh,Anagnostopoulos:2019miu,Anagnostopoulos:2020ctz}.

 Following the above procedure we calculate $\ln B_{ij}$ for the three examined models of soft cosmology with respect to the reference $\Lambda$CDM scenario, and we summarize the results in Table \ref{tab:BE}.
 As we see, the $\ln B_{ij}$ values for all models are positive, which implies that these models are preferred over the reference $\Lambda$CDM scenario, despite the fact that they have one and two more free parameters than the latter.